10 things to know in the whistleblower complaint about Trump and Ukraine

 By Allan Smith

 The whistleblower complaint at the center of the burgeoning scandal involving President Donald Trump and Ukraine was made public on Thursday.
-It contain a number of serious charges and has led the House to launch a formal impeachment investigation.
+It contains a number of serious charges that will be scrutinized in the House's impeachment investigation.

 The complaint centers on Trump's conversations and actions regarding Ukraine, including a 30-minute phone call on July 25 between the president and Ukrainian President Volodymyr Zelenskiy in which Trump asked the Ukrainian leader to further probe the Biden family's business dealings.